In 1987, my dear friend and teacher, Jordan Roberts, hadn’t yet contracted HIV

 Desperately needing to be right, this person pushes, executing sophisticated power-ploys that keep everyone off-balance and one-down.
 As with all of the positions, it is a controlling role, stemming from a wounded self-image.

-If you find yourself or see someone playing this position, the keys to stopping are
+find yourself or see someone playing this position, the keys to stopping

 Jumping out of this far-too-common game is not easy if it has become habit.
 The roles can become so familiar (every TV drama banks on it) that there don’t appear to be alternatives.